CrowdHailer/CrowdHailer.github.io/_posts/2016-04-18-why-i-cant-leave-ruby-for-elixir.md

 For a program with less strenuous requirements I would likely choose Ruby.

 Learning Elixir taught me many concepts.
-Fundamentally my preference for Ruby is that I can use most of these concepts in Ruby.
+Fundamentally my preference for Ruby is that I can use most of these Elixir concepts in Ruby.
 Ruby's support for functional concepts is better than working with objects in Elixir.

-Dave Thomas introducing Elixir
-Domain driven design the key values